sbidoul/ocadays2024-odoo-project-demo/README.md

 In this level we update a dependency in an addon manifest, and update the lock file with `uv run odoo`.

+## Level 6

+We can also add external dependencies in manifests. `uv run odoo` installs them and adds them to the lock file.